RosaKellum/YouTubePP/README.md

 **Changelog**

+10/3/2017

+ - Updated YouTube++ to App Version 12.38

  9/23/2017

   - Fixed the IPA so they match their IPA names.

  9/21/2017

   - Updated YouTube++ to Latest App and Tweak Versions

  9/12/2017

   - Updated YouTube++ to App Version 12.35

  9/6/2017

   - Updated YouTube++ to App Version 12.23 and latest Tweak

  8/18/2017

   - Updated to Tweak Version 1.4r-76

  8/16/2017

   - Updated YouTube++ to App Version 12.31

  8/14/2017

   - Updated YouTube++ to it's latest Tweak version

-7/28/2017

- - Updated to include latest fixes for sideload

-UnlimApp's YouTube++ IPA Page

   Credits to Unlimapps for ppsideloader
+  And me for making the Tweaks into IPAs